-Kids understand language long before they know how to speak and because of that bit of awkward timing it can be very frustrating for a child suffering from a speech impediment to figure out how to join the conversation.
-Speech-language pathologists don’t consider “speech impediment” to be a particularly helpful word, though.
-Speech is very complicated, and many skills need to develop concurrently in order for a child to speak.
-The American Speech Language Association prefers the terms “speech delay” or “speech disorder.”
-These things are fairly common.
+It can be very frustrating for a child suffering from a speech impediment —be it stutter or lisp — to figure out how to join a conversation.
+Importantly, Speech-language pathologists practicing speech therapy don’t consider “speech impediment” to be a particularly helpful word.
+Speech is very complicated, requiring many skills to develop concurrently.
+The American Speech Language Association prefers the terms “speech delay” or “speech disorder,” both of which are fairly common.

 “Speech includes how we pronounce or articulate the sounds in words, the quality of our voice, and the fluency or smoothness of delivery,” says to Melanie Potock, a pediatric speech pathologist, a feeding specialist, and the author of Adventures in Veggieland.